Perception and Navigation in Autonomous Systems in the Era of Learning: A Survey: Autonomous visual navigation

-To improve the performance of the deep reinforcement learning networks, training data should be essentially considered in experiments.
-Sufficient and variable training data are the basis of convincing results during the training process, while in the real world, data are always unobtainable or missing.
-To solve this problem, simulation frameworks can be utilized to train agents.
-In \cite{zhu2017target}, the first simulation framework, called AI2-THOR (The House Of inteRactions), was developed that provided an environment with high-quality 3D scenes as well as physics engines.
-Therefore, the robot in a simulation environment can effectively collect several training samples, which improves the utilization efficiency of the data.
-Wortsman \textit{et al.} \cite{ wortsman2019learning } also used the AI2-THOR framework in experiments, providing indoor 3D synthetic scenes in four room categories, including kitchen, living room, bedroom, and bathroom.
-A certain number of scenes of each type can be chosen as the training data.
-Another way to get more training data is to integrate the training process with real as well as synthetic environments, because obtaining synthetic training data is much easier and cheaper than real data.
-For example, owing to the differences in environmental characterization and residential planning between real and synthetic environments, Zhu \textit{et al.} \cite{zhu2019sim } proposed a joint framework, i.e., the joint reinforcement transfer (JRT), to jointly adapt the visual representation and policy behavior.
-Moreover, the framework utilized the interactions between the environment and policy.
-Specifically, the visual features were transferred from the synthetic domain to the real domain to ensure that the knowledge learned from the synthetic environment can be adopted directly without changing the policy function.
-The adversarial loss was used to supervise the transfer training process.
-Adversarial learning is another way to improve the generalization ability.
-Tang \textit{et al.} \cite{tang2019adatransform } proposed AdaTransform, which combines reinforcement learning and adversarial learning to form meta-transformations by jointly optimizing the triplet network online to learn bidirectional data conversion.
-During the training phase, it performs competitive tasks to increase data differences and reduce overfitting.
-During the testing phase, AdaTransform performs collaborative tasks to reduce data differences and improve deployment.
-Ultimately, large transformation spaces can be effectively explored with limited domain knowledge.
+To improve the performance of deep reinforcement learning networks, training data should be essentially considered in experiments.
+Sufficient and variable training data are the basis of convincing results during the training process, while in the real-world, training data are always unobtainable or missing.
+To handle this problem, simulation frameworks can be utilized to train agents.
+For example, in \cite{zhu2017target}, the first simulation framework, called AI2-THOR (The House Of inteRactions), was developed to provide an environment with high-quality 3D scenes as well as physics engines.
+Therefore, the robot in a simulation environment can effectively collect several training samples, which improves the data utilization.
+Specifically, Wu \textit{et al.} \cite{wu2021reinforcement} analyzed the cross-target and cross-scene generalization ability of the target-driven navigation models on AI2-THOR.
+The evaluation, which was conducted in 120 synthetic scenes from four categories, including kitchen, living room, bedroom and bathroom, greatly exceeded some relative baselines.